RoadieHQ/marketing-site/content/docs/details/scaffolder/index.md

 ---
 title: Scaffolder
 publishedDate: '2022-05-13T10:53:00.0Z'
 description: Initialize projects and trigger automation from within Backstage.
-You can prompt parameter inputs and combine scaffolder actions in oder to build a scaffolder template to run within Backstage.
+You can prompt parameter inputs and combine scaffolder actions in order to build a scaffolder template to run within Backstage.
 ---

 # Overview